Lake Michigan America’s Great Freshwater Coastline

 Food & Culture Highlights

-Food in Self-guided e-Scavenger Hunt in Cologne USD 37 reflects regional produce and neighbourhood traditions.
+Food in In-app self-guided audio tour of El Born neighborhood USD 13 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.